vivekpandey1222/Documentation/PostgreSQL.md

 ***:** The asterisk (*) represents all columns in the table.
 It essentially means "select everything."

-**FROM <table_name>:** This part specifies the table from which you want to retrieve the data.
+**FROM <table_name>**: This part specifies the table from which you want to retrieve the data.
 Replace \<table\_name> with the actual name of the table.

-**Clause:-** A clause is a part of a SQL statement that specifies conditions for the retrieval or manipulation of data.
+**Clause**: A clause is a part of a SQL statement that specifies conditions for the retrieval or manipulation of data.
 Clauses are used to filter, sort the results of a query.

-**WHERE Clause:** It is used to provide conditions in SELECT, UPDATE, and DELETE statements to filter rows based on a specified condition.
+**WHERE Clause**: It is used to provide conditions in SELECT, UPDATE, and DELETE statements to filter rows based on a specified condition.
 ```
 select * from intern where age>=20;
 ```
+**Output**:
 ```
 keenable=# select * from intern where age>=20;
  id  | fname  | lname  | joining_date |   month   | age | city